Soumya-r-Sahu/Soumya-r-Sahu/README.md

 Welcome to my [GitHub profile](https://github.com/Soumya-r-Sahu)! 🚀
 I'm passionate about **software development**, **system design**, and building **impactful solutions**.
 Here you'll find a showcase of my [projects](https://github.com/Soumya-r-Sahu?tab=repositories) 🛠️, [skills](#-skills) 💡, and [contributions](https://github.com/Soumya-r-Sahu?tab=overview&from=2024-01-01&to=2024-12-31) 🌟.

 ---

+## 🔥 Now

+- 🚧 Currently developing and enhancing [ledgora](https://github.com/Soumya-r-Sahu/ledgora), my open-source ledger and finance platform.
+- 📚 Learning advanced system design and exploring scalable software architectures.
+- ☁️ Deepening my knowledge in cloud computing and automation tools.
+- 🤝 Actively contributing to open-source projects and collaborating with the developer community.
+- 🧑‍💻 Experimenting with new technologies and frameworks to broaden my tech stack.

+---